aialvi/Triablocks/readme.txt

 == Frequently Asked Questions ==

-= What is TriaBlocks? =
+= What is Triablocks? =

-TriaBlocks is a Full Site Editing (FSE) block plugin for WordPress that provides a collection of customizable blocks designed to enhance your website's functionality and design.
+Triablocks is a Full Site Editing (FSE) block plugin for WordPress that provides a collection of customizable blocks designed to enhance your website's functionality and design.

-= Is TriaBlocks compatible with all themes? =
+= Is Triablocks compatible with all themes? =

-TriaBlocks is designed to work seamlessly with any FSE-compatible theme.
-If your theme supports Full Site Editing, TriaBlocks will integrate smoothly.
+Triablocks is designed to work seamlessly with any FSE-compatible theme.
+If your theme supports Full Site Editing, Triablocks will integrate smoothly.

 =  Does Triablocks offer responsive design options =